adityasissodiya/pythonLabZeroToFour/labOne/labOne.md

    - In a dataset with a few extremely high-income individuals (like billionaires), the **median** is often a better metric than the mean because it is less influenced by outliers.

 ---

-Let me know if you'd like any further explanation or code refinements!